learn-co-students/CSS-Styling-re-coded-yemen-2018/README.md

 ## Steps

+## Tasks for LearnIDE Environment Users

+1. Click the "OPEN IDE" button

+## Tasks for Local Environment Users

 1. Fork this repository.
-2. Clone your fork.
+2. Clone your fork locally.
-3. cd into the folder for this lab.
+3. `cd` into the local repo you just cloned.

-4. Code along with the included video below.
+1. Code along with the included video below.
 While coding work in your cloned copy of this lab!
 The instructors foldername will be different than yours.
-5. After the video: stage, commit, and push up your changes.
+2. After the video: stage, commit, and push up your changes.
-6. Then make a pull request.
+3. Then make a pull request.

 <iframe width="100%" height="720" src="//www.youtube.com/embed/aA8k-hK8qzg?rel=0&amp;controls=1&amp;showinfo=1" frameborder="0" allowfullscreen></iframe></iframe>